lisitsyn/tapkee/README.md

 Application
 -----------

-Tapkee comes with a sample application used to embed dense representations, for more information run
+Tapkee comes with a sample application used to embed dense representations, for more information run:

-`./tapkee_app -h`
+`./tapkee -h`

 To compile the application please use CMake.
+The workflow of compilation with CMake is usual.
+When using Unix-based systems you may use the following command to compile the Tapkee application:

+`mkdir build && cd build && cmake .. && make`

+The compilation requires ARPACK and Eigen3 to be available in your path.

+On Ubuntu Linux these packages can be installed with `sudo apt-get install libeigen3-dev libarpack2-dev`

+If you are using Mac OS X and Macports install `sudo port install eigen3 && sudo port install arpack`

 Need help?
 ----------